What is Shirakawa-go? A village where Japanese tradition lives on

 - Wada House

-Shirakawa-go offers different charms each season.
+Shirakawa-go has a different charm in each season.

 - Spring